jennomics/WorkflowPaper/figures/SeqTrace/caption.md

-Somehow relate this figure to the words in the workflow that describe it.
+ Refer to this screenshot of the Trace Settings for step 4 of the "Creating and Editing a Consensus Sequence."